 The Company uses derivatives to reduce market risk.
-The most widely used derivatives are over the counter interest rate swaps.
+The most widely used derivatives are over the counter and exchange-traded swaps.
 The Company may use futures to facilitate efficient asset allocation.
-In addition, derivatives are used to improve asset-liability matching and to manage interest rate and foreign exchange risk.
+In addition, derivatives are used to improve asset-liability matching and to manage interest rate, inflation rate and foreign exchange risk.
 It is the Company's policy that all derivative transactions are on a covered basis against underlying holdings of assets.
 Derivative counterparty risk is managed by the posting of collateral on a daily basis.